llm-bible/llm-bible.github.io/_publications/mavrepis2024xai.markdown

 bibkey: mavrepis2024xai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.13110"}
-tags: ['Applications', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'Uncategorized']
+tags: ['Applications', 'GPT', 'Interpretability And Explainability', 'Model Architecture']
 ---
 The field of Explainable Artificial Intelligence (XAI) often focuses on users with a strong technical background, making it challenging for non-experts to